DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 ###Design Considerations:
 * There are several options for how we should create the grid and run different simulations.
 One option is to call and run the Cell simulations inside the Grid class.
-We would want to create the SimulationUI class to handle the simulations of the Cell on the Grid class onscreen in this case.
+We would want to create the view.SimulationUI class to handle the simulations of the Cell on the Grid class onscreen in this case.
-Another option is to call both the Grid and the SimulationUI classes inside the MainSimulation class.
+Another option is to call both the Grid and the view.SimulationUI classes inside the MainSimulation class.
-For our implementation, we decide to call the Grid class and SimulationUI class inside a MainSimulation class that runs the whole program.
+For our implementation, we decide to call the Grid class and view.SimulationUI class inside a MainSimulation class that runs the whole program.

 * The way we will store the previous states of the cell is ambiguous.
 One option we considered was to use the instance